quirijndubois/website/content/projects.md

 # Projects

 On this page you can find some of the programming projects I have been working on.
-I try to open source anything I work as much as I can!
+I try to open source as much as I can!

 ## Phanim
 :Coming soon